Algonquin Regiment (Northern Pioneers): Home Defence

 When war broke out the Algonquin Regiment was only 250 men strong.
 Recruitment and training soon became their primary concern.
 The regiment recruited from an area extending from Bracebridge and Parry Sound to the south and Timmins and Cochrane to the north.
 It was not until 22 July 1940, that the regiment went into active service.
 On 4 September 1940, the first battalion loaded up, the Algonquin Regiment (Active Force), and arrived at Camp Borden three days later.
-There was not enough space, however, for training exercises and they were moved to Current River Camp in Port Arthur, Ontario and again to Camp Shilo in Manitoba on 4 June 1941.
-The regiment was transferred to Niagara-on-the-Lake and assigned guard duty on the Niagara and Welland canals in November 1941, before finally being asked for their first draft for overseas enforcements on 14 January 1942.
-In February 1942, the regiment was transferred to Newfoundland and assigned protection duties at Torbay airport and Cape Spear.
-In January 1943, the regiment was chosen for operations overseas, was moved to Debert Camp in Nova Scotia and, for administration purposes, was assigned to the 20th Brigade of the Seventh Canadian Infantry Division.
+There was not enough space, however, for training exercises and they were moved to Current River Camp in Port Arthur, Ontario, and again to Camp Shilo in Manitoba on 4 June 1941.
+The regiment was transferred to Niagara-on-the-Lake and assigned guard duty on the Niagara River and the Welland Canal in November 1941, before finally being asked for their first draft for overseas enforcements on 14 January 1942.
+In February 1942, the regiment was transferred to Newfoundland and assigned protection duties at Torbay Airport and Cape Spear.
+In January 1943, the regiment was chosen for operations overseas, was moved to Debert Camp in Nova Scotia and, for administration purposes, was assigned to the 20th Brigade of the 7th Canadian Infantry Division.
 The regiment embarked on the RMS Empress of Japan in Halifax on 10 June 1943, and sailed the following day for England with a complement of 4,500 troops.
-Upon arriving in Liverpool the regiment proceeded to Heathfield and was made part of the 10th Canadian Infantry Brigade of the Fourth Canadian (Armoured) Division.
+Upon arriving in Liverpool the regiment proceeded to Heathfield and was made part of the 10th Canadian Infantry Brigade of the 4th Canadian (Armoured) Division.